 People may prefer gender-neutral pronouns for a variety of reasons, including but certainly not limited to:

-- Wanting to be inclusive of all genders when speaking to others.
+- Wanting to be inclusive of both women and men

 - Not wanting to specify the gender of a person to whom you are referencing.
 (For example, “I am going out tonight with my spouse.
 They love to go out to eat at new restaurants in the city.“)

-In my case, I feel that neither the pronoun ‘he’ or ‘she’ do a particularly good job of describing my experience as someone who is androgynous in presentation and regularly gets read as different genders.
-Often, within a single room or situation, people make varied assumptions about my gender.
-All too often, use of the pronouns ‘he’ or ‘she’ then creates confusion for the people involved who came to varied conclusion.
+In my case, I feel that neither the pronouns ‘she’ or ‘he’ do a particularly good job of describing my experience as someone who regularly gets read as different genders.
+Often, within a single room or situation, people will make conflicting assumptions about my gender.
+In these situations, the use of the pronouns ‘he’ or ‘she’ can create confusion for the people involved.

-Sometimes, these gendered pronouns also confuse me, as I wonder why they choose them based on my particular attire or appearance that day.
+Sometimes, these gendered pronouns also confuse me, as I wonder why a person would use them based on my particular attire or appearance that day.

-I also feel as though layers of expectations and assumptions come along with the use of the pronouns ‘he’ or ‘she’, which is why ‘they’ typically feels like a better pronoun fit for me.
-I think ‘they’ just fits me, and it probably has ever since I was a little kid.
+I also feel as though layers of expectations and assumptions come along with the use of the pronouns ‘she’ or ‘he’, which is why ‘they’ typically feels like a better pronoun fit.
+To me, ‘they’ just fits and it has ever since I was a kid.